-Once they've figured out median rents and average utility costs for each location, then there is the calculation of the BAH rates.
+After they've figured out median rents and average utility costs for each location, BAH rates are calculated.
 There are 39 different BAH rates used for each specific geographic area.
 That's a lot of numbers.

 Once the calculated housing costs are compiled for each of the 39 levels, the amount of BAH is calculated based upon a percentage.
-Originally, BAH was paid at 80% of the calculated housing costs, in 2005 that amount was increased allowing BAH to cover the full housing costs.
-Beginning in 2019, BAH payments were reduced to 95% of calculated housing costs.
+Originally, BAH was paid at 80% of the calculated housing costs; in 2005, that amount was increased, allowing BAH to cover the full housing costs.
+But beginning in 2019, BAH payments were reduced to 95% of calculated housing costs.

 I know it often seems like the changes in BAH rates don't make any sense, but you can see that there is a lot of research and statistical information that goes into making these rates.
 I can't imagine a more accurate or fair system, even if it often seems wacky.

 While I understand the desire to live in a larger house, especially if you have a larger family, I think it is a little unfair to claim that rates are too low when you've made the choice to live in a larger house.
 Every family has the option to choose their size and type of housing.
-If they spend more than the amount allocated for the service member's rank, then they'll have to pay out-of-pocket.
-If they spend less than the amount allocated for the service member's rank, then they'll have money left over to use for other purposes.
+If they spend more than the amount allocated for the service member's rank, they'll have to pay out-of-pocket.
+If they spend less than the amount allocated for the service member's rank, they'll have money left over to use for other purposes.
 This puts the decision in the hands of the individual, which seems perfectly reasonable to me.